-Status: Passed the Assembly and is pending in the Senate.
+Status: Passed the Assembly, and passed the Senate's Labor and Industrial Relations and Judiciary Committees and is pending in the Appropriations Committee.

 Tax Deduction for Labor Organization Dues (AB 2577)

 This bill would amend California Revenue and Taxation Code section 17072 and allow as an above the line deduction from gross income for state income tax purposes the amount paid or incurred for member dues paid by a taxpayer during the taxable year to specified labor organizations.
 The bill's author states that while such deductions presently exist, they are generally not helpful to most union workers who may not itemize their deductions.
 This deduction would be available beginning for 2018 but would automatically be repealed at the end of 2023.